tomconnors/datastar-learning/README.md

 ## When and how should I use javascript in my datastar apps?

 The "how" part is easy - just the load script w/ a script tag.
 "When" is trickier.
 We need js for defining web components.
 Any js that deals with client-side state is probably a mistake.
+Maybe it is sometimes useful to have additional library code?

+## Hyperlith?

+[Hyperlith](https://github.com/andersmurphy/hyperlith) is a framework/bunch of utilities for making Datastar apps made by an early Datastar adopter, Anders Murphy.
+It does a lot of things that you should consider doing in your app.
+It probably makes sense to copy the code into your app and adjust as needed, rather than relying on Hyperlith directly, simply because it doesn't appear that Anders wants Hyperlith to need to be stable right now.

+Interesting stuff in Hyperlith:
+- Brotli compression
+- caching/memoization
+- url and form encoding/decoding
+- datastar SSE event formatting
+- http response header utilities

+## Error Handling How?

+If a request fails at the server or there's a network timeout, we should inform the user.

+It appears Datastar's creator doesn't agree with that?
+But it appears he eventually agreed to support error handlers for Datastar's http plugins.
+So that's how you'd do http request error handling, which is probably the only kind of error a Datastar app really needs to deal with since there should be very little client-side state.

 ## How do I use Brotli compression?